Pinky-alt-spec/tictactoe/README.md

 ![database](https://user-images.githubusercontent.com/64901994/112343808-b7a9e780-8c80-11eb-9046-4046679bdfd4.PNG)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-### The play section has a table that shows all the saved previous players, The user can load more previous players
+### The play section has a table that shows all the previously saved data, The user can load more previous players

 ![display](https://user-images.githubusercontent.com/64901994/112344573-7403ad80-8c81-11eb-8c7b-29c8502b05d8.PNG)

-### Used Html tables, I must say it's very satisfying to play with colors
+### Used Html tables, I must say it's very satisfying to play with colors :)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------